KarasFlowers/DataBase/campus-delivery-system/README.md

     │   │   └── com/
     │   │       └── campusdelivery/
     │   │           ├── config/
-    │   │           │   └── DatabaseConnector.java  # Handles database connection logic
+    │   │           │   └── DataSourceConfig.java  # Handles database connection logic
     │   │           │
     │   │           ├── dao/
     │   │           │   ├── UserDao.java          # Data Access Object for the User entity
     │   │           │   └── ...
 (Other DAOs for each entity)
     │   │           │
-    │   │           └── model/
+    │   │           ├── model/
-    │   │               ├── User.java             # Model (POJO) for the User entity
+    │   │           │   ├── User.java             # Model (POJO) for the User entity
-    │   │               └── ...
+    │   │           │   └── ...
 (Other Models for each entity)
+    │   │           │
+    │   │           └── CampusDeliverySystemApplication.java # Main Spring Boot application class
     │   │
+    │   └── resources/
-    │   └── resources/                # For configuration files or other non-java resources │
+    │       └── application.properties  # For configuration files or other non-java resources
+    │
     └── test/
         └── java/                     # Contains unit tests for the project